 Health Sciences, B.S.

 The B.S. in Health Sciences Program is designed for undergraduate students who wish to pursue their studies in health, healthcare, and public health.
 This degree is geared toward developing health professionals and healthcare administrators who are empowered to promote the health and well-being of the populations they serve.
 The major is intended for students interested in career advancement or for those whose goal is to work in the health professions providing service to individuals and communities.
-Students choose to pursue either the (1) generalized Health Sciences degree, (2) the specialization in Healthcare Administration or (3) the specialization in Public Health.
-Students interested in pursuing occupational therapy, physical therapy, chiropractic, nutrition, physician assistant or accelerated nursing programs after they graduate should plan early to incorporate the course requirements for those programs, if possible, into their Health Sciences Degree.
+Students interested in pursuing occupational therapy, physical therapy, chiropractic, nutrition, physician assistant or accelerated nursing programs after they graduate should plan early to incorporate the course requirements for those programs, if possible, into their Health Sciences Degree. *Please note that there is a minimum GPA requirement of 2.5 to admit to the program.

 Information Technology, B.S. - Network Systems Operations